-The Alliance is responsible for operating and administering the Homeless Management Information System (HMIS) on behalf of the suburban Cook County.
+The Alliance is responsible for operating and administering the Homeless Management Information System (HMIS) on behalf of the suburban Cook County CoC in accordance with HUD's rules and regulations.
 We cover the full costs of software licensing and user training for the Continuum.
-HMIS staff includes 3 full-time positions, plus supervision and program support by other staff.
+HMIS staff includes 4 fulltime positions, plus supervision and program support by other staff.
 We provide one-on-one technical support, user training, report troubleshooting, and monthly and quarterly data quality monitoring.
-HMIS is used to support the daily functioning of the homeless call center, which provides a front door to prevention, rapid re-housing, and other ESG-funded services.
-HMIS will support the coordinated entry system that is expected to launch during CY2017.
-The Alliance supports Oak Park and its subrecipients in completing HUD-required reports and adhering to HUD data standards.
+HMIS is used to support the daily functioning of the homeless call center, which provides a front door to prevention, rapid rehousing, and other ESG-funded services.
+HMIS continues to support the coordinated entry system that was launched during the CY2016.
+The Alliance supports Oak Park and its sub-recipients in completing HUD-required reports and adhering to HUD data standards.